 The family moved to Omaha, Nebraska not long after her birth.
 She made her stage debut at the age of 5 in a production of Helen of Troy.
 Virginia attended a catholic all girls, Duchesne school, and was acting in the drama department.
 She was just 12 years old when she decided to become an actress (after visiting Los Angeles).

-Virginia stuck to her master plan and became a fixture in the Omaha public life.
+Her mother was a typical stage mother, and pushed Virginia into trying to become a star and developed a master plan for her success.
+Virginia stuck to the master plan and became a fixture in the Omaha public life.
 Except appearing in school plays, she was active in the local radio station and even acted in the prestigious Omaha Community playhouse (where Dorothy McGuire and Henry Fonda acted early in their careers).

 Her younger brother Randy was born in 1942.
 In 1945, she decided to go acting full time.
 She could not decide between going to New York to act on Broadway or to go to Hollywood.
 In the end, Hollywood and the stories of making a quick buck won out.
 So, Virginia, her mother and brother were off to California.